Sexts, Texts and awkward autocorrects, sending messages these days, doesn’t always go as planned.

 All information (whether in text or photographs) is supplied in good faith but should not be relied upon as being a statement of representation or fact.GOT AN EVENT TO SHARE?
 It's free to post your events on What's On Glasgow, click here to find out more!

 Want to be the first to hear about what's happening in Glasgow?
-Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!The French Conversation in Glasgow group meets on the first Saturday of the month when those who speak French get together for a chat in French!
+Follow us on Facebook and join the What's On Scotland Group!The French Conversation in Glasgow group meets on the first Saturday of the month when those who speak French get together for a chat in French!

 READ MORE